 Hing also trained with Pat Reynolds, a reserve officer with the 321st Observation Squadron at Pearson Field.
 In 1934, she received her pilot's license, #2741, making her the first U.S.-born Chinese-American woman to earn one.

-Leah Hing had trained in a Great Lakes 2T biplane, and after obtaining her license, she purchased a Travel Air biplane from fellow aviator Dorothy Hester.
+Leah Hing had trained in a Great Lakes 2T biplane, and after obtaining her license, she purchased 1931 Fleet Model 7.
+She eventually sold that aircraft to the Portland Chinese American Flying Club and purchased more capable Travel Air biplane from follow aviator Dorothy Hester.
 Over the years leading up to World War II, she housed her planes in a hangar at Pearson Field.

 Hing flew passengers (one at a time, since her aircraft was a two-seater biplane) in the Portland-Vancouver area, and sometimes as far north as Seattle.
 She did not strive to become an aerobatic aviator, as Hester and Cheung had been, or racing, later stating that she did not feel that she was a "dare devil in the sky."
 However, she became an accomplished and capable flier, once flying to Eastern Oregon "for breakfast."

 Like many pilots of that period, Hing did suffer some mishaps.
 In 1936, in Vancouver, Washington, another pilot accidentally taxied his plane into Hing's causing her plane to catch fire.
 The plane was unoccupied, but the damage amounted to $500.
 In 1937, she crashed while landing at Seattle's Boeing Field; her open cockpit plane was damaged, but she was not injured.